-A few months ago, I migrated an enterprise website from AWS to Heroku, to reduce the maintenance burden of AWS EC2 instances and make the website more reliable.
-Here's how that went and what I learned from it.
+Recently, I’ve been migrating a website from AWS to Heroku to reduce the maintenance burden of AWS EC2 instances and make the website more reliable.

 Planning for failure

-Before migrating the servers, I made sure there was an easy way to switch back to the old infrastructure, just in case something went wrong.
-As we'll see, this would turn out to be useful.
+Before migrating the servers, I make sure there was an easy way to switch back to the old infrastructure, just in case something went wrong.
+That turns out to be useful later on.

-So, to switch back from the new, potentially buggy, infrastructure to the old one, all I had to do was keep the old servers up and make update the CNAME record.
+The domain of the website pointed to an AWS ELB via a CNAME record.
+Heroku also uses CNAME records.
+So, to switch back from the new, potentially buggy, infrastructure to the old one, all I have to do was keep the old servers up and make update the CNAME record.

 Having a low “Time To Live” (TTL) for the CNAME record was important to enable quick reverts.

-- be able to easily scale the number of servers up and down
+- it lets me scale the number of servers up and down on demand;

-But before moving production traffic to Heroku, I wanted to make sure that, this time around, the new infrastructure was going to work under production conditions.
+But before blindly trusting Heroku’s feature-set like I have done with the first PaaS, I want to make sure that, this time around, the new infrastructure works properly under production conditions.

-The website I was migrating had different kinds of work loads: asynchronous tasks run by workers, static content via Wordpress, APIs which themselves call out to multiple APIs, etc.
+The website I’m migrating has different kinds of work loads: asynchronous tasks run by workers, static content via Wordpress, APIs which themselves call out to multiple APIs, etc. All of these things have to at least be as fast and stable as they are with AWS.

 How to load test